 MRSA stands for methicillin-resistant Staphylococcus aureus, a type of staph bacteria.
 Many strains of staph bacteria are quite common, and most of us have staph bacteria living harmlessly on our skin or in our noses.

 Staph bacteria that enter the body through a cut, scrape, or rash can cause minor skin infections.
 Most of these heal on their own if the wound is kept clean and bandaged, but sometimes antibiotics are needed.

-What makes the MRSA strain different from other staph bacteria, though, is its resistance to the antibiotics that usually treat staph infections.
+What makes the MRSA strain different from other staph bacteria, though, is its resistance to most of the antibiotics that usually treat staph infections.
 (Methicillin is an antibiotic, which is why the strain is called "methicillin-resistant.")
 When bacteria are resistant to antibiotics, they are harder to kill.
 They become resistant by changing in some way that affects the ability of the antibiotic to do its job.

 But now some otherwise healthy people who are not considered at risk for MRSA are getting the infection.
 This is called community-associated MRSA (CA-MRSA) because it affects people outside of hospitals and nursing homes.

 In more serious cases, the infection can spread to the blood, lungs, bones, joints, or other parts of the body.
 MRSA also can cause infections like pneumonia.
-Fortunately, complications like these are very rare in healthy kids.
+Luckily, complications like these are very rare in healthy kids.

 Doctors may prescribe antibiotics to help treat a MRSA infection.
 More severe infections might need IV antibiotics, given in a hospital.

 MRSA may sound scarry because of its resistance to some antibiotics.
 But these simple steps can help prevent MRSA infections:

 To help prevent other bacteria from becoming resistant to antibiotics, it's important for kids and adults to take antibiotics as prescribed.
 That means never giving your child someone else's prescription or saving antibiotics "for next time."